 - Consider buying a generator.
 In the event of a power outage, a portable emergency generator can provide enough power to keep a few important lights and appliances running.
 A whole-house standby generator will automatically kick-on to keep the keep the whole house powered.

 - Cover and protect outdoor furniture, barbecues, outdoor equipment, and firewood with heavy tarps.
 Secure the tarps with ropes or heavy objects such as bricks.
+Learn how to create a waterproof space under your deck.

 - If your property is in danger of being flooded, have materials such as sandbags or concrete edgings on hand to divert water to drainage areas.
-For good advice on how to use sandbags, please see Sandbags.

 - Have trees trimmed, especially if they’ve become weakened by drought.
 When laden with rainwater, weak trees can snap or become easily uprooted.